drazdra/UNN/README.md

 Because understanding something means *being able to predict* it.

-To understand something we first analyze it by trying to grasp the specific patterns of the process and then we correctly predict the development of these very patterns over time, which proves we have grasped them adequately.
+To understand something, we first analyze it by trying to grasp the specific patterns of the process, and then we correctly predict the development of these very patterns over time, which proves we have grasped them adequately.

 If we cannot predict its continuation, it means we do *not* understand something that goes on - we don't see the whole pattern.
 (or there is no pattern and there is the pure Chaos factor).